clbrge/svelte-web3/README.md

 ## Derived stores

+* connected: true if connection to the provider was successful.
 * chainId: The current blokchain Id.
 * chainName: Name of the The current blokchain.
-* isListening: true if connection to the provider was successful.
 * selectedAccount: current selected account.
+* nativeCurrency: currency name in the current chain.

-Svelte stores are automatically updated when network or selected account change.
+Svelte stores are automatically updated when network or the selected account change.

-Please see the file `example/App.svelte` for more usage information.
+Please see the file `example/App.svelte` for more usage information to start a transaction and concrete usage of stores.

 ## Demo/Example